Healthy Coffee Alternatives

 - Chicory, a powerful prebiotic, helps with digestion and weight control, and too many conditions to be

-- Brahmi, Brahmi is calming plant, which helps you focus and bring clarity to your mind.
+- Brahmi, Brahmi is a calming plant, which helps you focus and bring clarity to your mind.

 - Shatavari. (helps immunity, and a great antioxidant)